LenaTevar/CamundaNotes/README.md

 ```

 ### CD
+There are several ways of deploying by branching.

+Deploy by release branch: *Main* branch automated deployment to a dev deployment environment. *RELEASE* branch automated deployment to pre-prod environment, manual deployment to production enviromnet.

+Deploy by dev/main branch. *dev* branch automated deployed to dev environment, *main* branch automated deployment to pre-prod environment and manual deployment to production environment.

 The most important thing when deploying an app service with azure devops is the app settings.
 Please remember to set up the port variable.

 ```yaml
 -DOCKER_REGISTRY_SERVER_PASSWORD YOUR_DOCKER_REGISTRY
 -DOCKER_REGISTRY_SERVER_USERNAME YOUR_USERNAME